nypublicradio/audiogram/DEVELOPERS.md

 ## Require users to log in

-Audiogram doesn't include any sort of authentication system.
-If you want to host a version of it for internal use and protect it from the outside world, you could limit access by IP, or you could add some other login system.
+Audiogram doesn't include much authentication support.
+If you want to host a version of it for internal use and protect it from the outside world, you could limit access by IP, you could use the `authFile` setting to limit access with an htpasswd file, or you could add some other login system.
 The web server uses the [Express.js](http://expressjs.com/) framework.
 If you add authentication middleware at the top of `server/index.js`, it will redirect unauthenticated requests.
 [Passport.js](http://passportjs.org/) is one resource that offers Express-friendly authentication using OAuth for popular services (e.g. Google or Facebook), but no matter what you'll at least need to administer a list of allowed users somewhere.

 ## Fiddle with FFmpeg options (e.g. use different encoders)